Smart Publications

 Vitamin K2 is More Important in the Fight Against Osteoporosis than Calcium

-If you or a loved one are concerned about osteoporosis—and you should be—here is the simple but too often overlooked truth about how this prevalent bone disease operates.
+If you or your loved one are concerned about osteoporosis—and you should be—here is the simple but too often overlooked truth about how this prevalent bone disease operates.
 What the public at large tends not to realize— and what your doctor may not be aware of—is that both osteopenia and osteoporosis are entirely preventable.

 But don’t look to the government, food industry or the drug companies to tell you about a natural, powerful, bone building treatment.
 They have a shortsighted plan that focuses more on continuing the “calcium conspiracy” in order to sell calcium-fortified foods and, after that fails to halt the osteoporosis epidemic, to sell expensive and possibly dangerous drugs that actually prevent the body from removing and replacing old brittle bone with healthy new bone.